Mali: Traoré regime, 1968-1991

-Opposition to the corrupt and dictatorial regime of General Moussa Traoré grew during the 1980s.
-During this time strict programs, imposed to satisfy demands of the International Monetary Fund, brought increased hardship upon the country's population, while elites close to the government supposedly lived in growing wealth.
+Opposition to the corrupt and dictatorial regime grew during the 1980s.
+During this time strict programs, imposed to satisfy demands of the International Monetary Fund, brought increased hardship upon the people, while elites close to the government supposedly lived in growing wealth.
 The government continued to attempt economic reforms, and the populace became increasingly dissatisfied.
-In response to growing demands for multi-party democracy, the Traoré regime allowed some limited political liberalization in the late 1980s, but refused to usher in a full-fledged democratic system.
+The late 1980s saw limited political liberalisation far fro a full-fledged democratic system.

-In 1990, cohesive opposition movements began to emerge, and was complicated by the turbulent rise of ethnic violence in the north following the return of many Tuaregs who had migrated to Algeria and Libya during the drought.
+In 1990, cohesive opposition movements began to emerge and was complicated by the turbulent rise of ethnic violence in the north following the return of many Tuaregs who had migrated to Algeria and Libya during the drought.
 Peaceful student protests in January 1991 were brutally suppressed, with mass arrests and torture of leaders and participants.
 Scattered acts of rioting and vandalism of public buildings followed, but most actions by the dissidents remained nonviolent.

-From 22 March through 26 March 1991, mass pro-democracy rallies and a nationwide strike was held in both urban and rural communities, which became known as les évenements ("the events") or the March Revolution.
-In Bamako, in response to mass demonstrations organized by university students and later joined by trade unionists and others, soldiers opened fire indiscriminately on the nonviolent demonstrators.
+In March 1991, mass pro-democracy rallies and a nationwide strike was held in both urban and rural communities, which became known as les évenements ("the events") or the March Revolution.
+In response to mass demonstrations organized by university students that were later joined by trade unionists and others, soldiers opened fire indiscriminately on the nonviolent demonstrators.
 Riots broke out briefly following the shootings.
-Barricades as well as roadblocks were erected and Traoré declared a state of emergency and imposed a nightly curfew.
-Despite an estimated loss of 300 lives over the course of four days, nonviolent protesters continued to return to Bamako each day demanding the resignation of the dictatorial president and the implementation of democratic policies.
+Barricades as well as roadblocks were erected, and Traoré declared a state of emergency and imposed a nightly curfew.
+Despite an estimated loss of 300 lives over the course of four days, nonviolent protesters continued to return to Bamako each day demanding the resignation of Traoré and the implementation of democratic policies.

 By 26 March, the growing refusal of soldiers to fire into the largely nonviolent protesting crowds turned into a full-scale tumult.
 Military soldiers clashed with peaceful protesters, resulting in the massacre of dozens under the orders of Traoré.
-That afternoon, Lieutenant Colonel Amadou Toumani Touré announced on the radio that he had arrested the dictatorial president, Moussa Traoré.
-He and three associates were, tried, convicted and received the death sentence for their role in this massacre.
+That afternoon, Lieutenant Colonel Amadou Toumani Touré announced on the radio that he had arrested Traoré.
+He and three associates were tried, convicted and received the death sentence for their role in this massacre.
 The date is now a national holiday in Mali.
-The coup is remembered as Mali's March Revolution of 1991.
+The coup is remembered as the March Revolution of 1991.